TaranehMB/CVLAB_inr2024/README.md

 This repository contains codes for visualizing implicit nerual representations (INRs) of 3D shapes, specifically point clouds, meshes and voxels.

 In the following sections, I will provide a step-by-step guide for utilizing this repository effectiely.

+---

+The code contained in this repository was tested on ubuntu 22.04 with python 3.8.6.